vduseev/mars-lander/documentation/requirements/user_requirements/README.md

   Program that is able to run simulations as told by Bot Developer or Bot Trainer Executable.
 Saves results of simulations under specified path.

+* Simulation Player

+  Program that is able to play simulations recorded by Simulator.

 ## Use Cases
 * [UC-1 Run Simulation](/documentation/requirements/user_requirements/uc_1)
 * [UC-2 Play Simulation](/documentation/requirements/user_requirements/uc_2)